Ohio State University: 2016 terrorist attack

+2023–2025 pro-Palestinian campus protests

 Campus

 Ohio State's 1,764 acre main campus is about 2.5 mi north of Columbus' downtown.
 The historical center of campus is the Oval, a quad of about 11 acre.
 The original campus was laid out in the English country style with University Hall overlooking what would become the Oval.
-From 1905 to 1913, the Olmsted Brothers, who had designed New York City's Central Park, were contracted as architectural consultants.
+From 1905 to 1913, the Olmsted brothers, who had designed New York City's Central Park, were contracted as architectural consultants.
 Under their leadership, a more formal landscape plan was created with its center axis through the Oval.
 This axis shifted the university's street grid 12.25 degrees from the City of Columbus' street grid.
 Construction of the main library in 1915 reinforced this grid shift.

-Four buildings are listed on the National Register of Historic Places: Hale Hall (originally Enarson Hall), Hayes Hall, Ohio Stadium and Orton Hall.
-Unlike earlier public universities such as Ohio University and Miami University, whose campuses have a consistent architectural style, the Ohio State campus is a mix of traditional, modern and postmodern styles.
-The William Oxley Thompson Memorial Library, anchoring the Oval's western end, is Ohio State library's main branch and largest repository.
-The Thompson Library was designed in 1913 by the Boston firm of Allen and Collens in the Italianate Renaissance Revival style, and its placement on the Oval was suggested by the Olmsted Brothers.
-In 2006, the Thompson Library began a $100 million renovation to maintain the building's classical Italian Renaissance architecture.

-Ohio State operates North America's 18th-largest university research library with a combined collection of over 5.8 million volumes.
-Additionally, the libraries regularly receive about 35,000 serial titles.
-Its recent acquisitions were 16th among university research libraries in North America.
+Ohio State's research library system has a combined collection of over 5.8 million volumes.
 Along with 21 libraries on its Columbus campus, the university has eight branches at off-campus research facilities and regional campuses, and a book storage depository near campus.
 In all, the Ohio State library system encompasses 55 branches and specialty collections.
 Some more significant collections include the Byrd Polar Research Center Archival Program, which has the archives of Admiral Richard E. Byrd and other polar research materials; the Hilandar Research Library, which has the world's largest collection of medieval Slavic manuscripts on microform; the Ohio State Cartoon Library & Museum, the world's largest repository of original cartoons; the Lawrence and Lee Theatre Research Institute; and the archives of Senator John Glenn.